ParkJong-Hun/gradle-dependency-health-checker/README.md

 # Gradle Dependency Health Checker

-A powerful tool to detect duplicate dependencies, version conflicts, and recommend dependency bundles in Gradle projects.
+A powerful tool to detect duplicate dependencies, version conflicts, and recommend dependency bundles in Gradle projects with JSON export capabilities.

 ## 🚀 Features